 What is polished leather?

-Polished leather, also commonly known as polished binder or bookbinder leather, has a fine top coat (often acrylic, resins and/or parmesans) added to the leather to give the shoe a highly-polished appearance.
+Polished leather, also commonly known as a polished binder or bookbinder leather, has a fine top coat (often acrylic, resins and/or parmesans) added to the leather to give the shoe a highly-polished appearance.
 Better shoe-makers will add layers of wax to bring about a nice shine before adding the coating.
 Patent leather is corrected (lower quality) grain leather with a thick acrylic finish, pressed to a high shine.

 The notable difference in shine between the same Church's Dubai in polished binder (L) and calf leather (R)